SenseNet/sncom-resources/_docs/tutorials/starting-out-with-aurelia.md

 ### Creating a basic login and logout form

 Now we know the user and the login state, we can improve the element template a bit.
-We will display the followings:
+We will display the following:
  - If the *loginState* is **Unauthenticated** the user will get a login form with username and password fields
  - If the state is **Authenticated**, a welcome message and a Logout button
  - If the login state is **Pending**, well... a message for now and you can replace it with your favourite loader later :)